(210) 366-4081

 Gail Hathaway

-Gail Hathaway is the 2022 Board Chair for Guide Dogs of Texas.
 Prior to joining the Board, Gail served on the Boards of Preservation Fort Sam Houston, Military-Civilian Charitable Foundation, and as President of the Military-Civilian Club.
 She is a San Antonio Stock Show and Rodeo life member and volunteers at the Valero Texas Open Golf Tournament annually.
 Gail was commissioned in the Navy in 1986 and retired at the rank of Captain in 2014.
 She is a board-certified Aerospace Physiologist and completed the Aviation Safety certification program at the Naval Postgraduate School.
 As an Aviation Safety Officer, Gail has logged more than 650 flying hours, primarily in the F/A-18D and C-130J aircraft.
 A Hutchinson, Minnesota native and graduate of the University of Minnesota, Gail has earned a bachelor’s degree in education and masters in industrial safety.
 She is a 2018 graduate of the San Antonio Masters Leadership Program with Class XIV.
 Life is better with her two golden retrievers, whom she shows in hunt tests, and hunts with for upland birds and waterfowl.
 She and her husband Dennis enjoy hunting, golfing, and traveling the world.
 They have 4 adult children and 5 grandkids.
 She is pictured here with her dog, Crash.

 JC Clapsaddle

 JC Clapsaddle is a retired Air Force Colonel.
 Among his assignments was a tour in Iraq as a liaison between Air Force and Army combat medical activities, and a liaison between the U.S. State Department and the Iraqi National Health Ministry.
+He served on Capitol Hill at the U.S. Senate as a National Defense Fellow and liaison a legislative portfolio of Veterans Affairs, human rights, gender equality, racial diversity in officer recruiting, combatting religious intolerance, prevention of sexual harassment & assault, and ending veteran suicide.

 He is married to Colonel (retired) Andra Clapsaddle.
 They have one son, two grandkids, and three dogs.
 One dog, Freddie, is a Guide Dogs of Texas K9 they are raising/training as a future Guide Dog for a visually impaired Texan.